quantumsheep/api-gateway-from-scratch/README.md

 # API Gateway from scratch

+If you want to start this project, please fork the repository to reference your work.

 ## Objective

 Establish a micro-services architecture based on the provided diagrams.
 The Users Service's signup and login endpoints should be accessible without requiring authentication.
 However, for all other services, authentication is a must.